JuulLabs/stropping/README.md

 # Deprecation

-Stropping doesn't work and isn't necessary in the world of [Hilt](https://dagger.dev/hilt/).
+Stropping isn't necessary in the world of [Hilt](https://dagger.dev/hilt/).
 If you need the ability to uninstall individual classes from your tests, see [Pommel](https://github.com/JuulLabs/pommel) instead, an annotation processor which generates single-definition modules.

 # Stropping